A watch as a last-minute Christmas gift

 The main evolution took place inside the timepiece.
 First, there was a technical improvement of its materials with an aluminium and rubber alloy that is more resistant.
 Then, a self-winding mechanic calibre replaces the quartz movement.

-You can choose which one you prefer: the three-hand and date version (with white or black dial, € 2,950) or the chronograph version (a nice … with its panda dial, € 4,250).
+Besides, you can choose which one you prefer: the three-hand and date version (with white or black dial, € 2,950) or the chronograph version (a nice … with its panda dial, € 4,250).

 Read our detailed data sheet on the Bvlgari Aluminium white dial watch